zerophyx-4/zerophyx-4/README.md

 ---

-## ◈ System Operations 🛠️
+## ◈ What do i like to do? 🛠️

-- 🔧 **ROM Porting** — porting custom ROMs for MediaTek platforms, like solving a puzzle that fights back.
+- 🔧 **OEM Porting** - porting custom ROMs for MediaTek platforms, like solving a puzzle that fights back.
-- 🧩 **Magisk Modules** — bending android to my will, one module at a time.
+- 🧩 **Magisk Modules** - bending android to my will, one module at a time.
+- 📚 **Trying something new** - like making your own shell script, even though it often fails, making autoport, learning to make banners, etc.
 ---

 ## ◈ Stack